 Yes, you can make this salad with baby yellow potatoes instead of baby red potatoes.
 You can also use full size red or yellow potatoes if you prefer.

-This potato salad is perfect alongside your favorite grilled mains such as portobello mushroom caps, tofu kebabs, veggie burgers or our marinated tempeh.
+This potato salad is perfect alongside your favorite grilled mains such as portobello mushroom caps, tofu skewers, veggie burgers or our marinated tempeh.

 Store leftover potato salad in an airtight container in the refrigerator for up to 3 days.